 Good content still reigns supreme.

 Write about anything under the sun, throw tons of money at your content, and automatically be successful, right?
 While you may find mild success with that strategy, at the end of the day it’s going to be that compelling, home run piece of content that gets you where you want to go.

 I was lucky enough to see Confluence Conference 2016 keynote speaker Larry Kim once again at SMMW, and his strategy for promoting your “unicorns” on Facebook and Twitter is, for lack of a better word, genius.
 The best part about it is it’s the kind of genius that everyone can understand, which makes Larry’s strategy even more convincing.

 The abridged version is this: post lots of your content to Twitter organically.
 Post your content that does well on Twitter to LinkedIn and Facebook, and then use a small amount of budget to promote the top performers on Facebook and Twitter.
-I could go into further detail, but you’re better off heading over to Wordstream to read Larry’s blog.
+I could go into further detail, but you’re better off heading over to MobileMonkey.com to read insights from Larry and the MobileMonkey team on their blog.